DarkMaps/DarkMapsServer/README.md

 ##TODO
 - Inconsistent variable naming structure between Djoser and API eg. keyID and current_password
-- Remove sender address from message store
+- Remove admin interface
+- Add email settings for production

 ## Local Development
 Local development using sqlite can easily be initiated using: